acaviezel/motion_planning_mt/README.md

 ros2 launch franka_moveit_config moveit.launch.py robot_ip:=<fci-ip>
 ```

-To visualize the obstacles and the minimum distance in RViz, add two ROS2 topics.
-In displays panel, click "Add" button on the lower left corner.
-   1. Add one MarkerArray, set the topic to which it subscribes to `/rviz_visual_tools` (If not yet subscribes).
-   2. Add one MarkerArray, set the topic to which it subscribes to `/minimum_distance_visualization`.

 Run the scene node, which populates three cylinders (adjustable).
 ```
 ros2 run motion_planning_mt cylinder_scene
 ```

-Run the distance calculator node, which visualize the distance between the closest obstacle and each robot link.
+Run the distance calculator node, which calculates the distance between the closest obstacle and each robot link.
 ```
 ros2 run motion_planning_mt distance_calculator
 ```

+To visualize the obstacles and the minimum distance in RViz, add two ROS2 topics.
+In displays panel, click "Add" button on the lower left corner.
+   1. Add one MarkerArray, set the topic to which it subscribes to `/rviz_visual_tools` (If not yet subscribes).
+   2. Add one MarkerArray, set the topic to which it subscribes to `/minimum_distance_visualization`.